Buy now pay later (BNPL)

 - Fees.
 All line of credit providers charge some form of fee.
 Most fees are associated with cash withdrawals and missing repayments.
 Some charge a fee for every single transaction.

 - Interest.
-Though most providers don't charge interest, interest might be charged after an initial interest-free period.
+Though most providers don't charge interest, some might charge it after an initial interest-free period.
 Rates can be high, in some instances up to 29% p.a.

 - Minimum repayments.
 The minimum repayments are unlikely to repay the loan within the interest-free period.
 If you do not make additional repayments you will be charged interest.